HavardNJ/boardcad-le/user_guide.md

 5'10" x 20" x 2.25".
 Note that you can input dimension either in fractions or decimals regardsless of what unit is selected.
 You can also input values in other units such as mm or m as long as you provide the unit.

 ### Editing the board
-Let's start with the outline.
+Start with the outline.
 The outline is defined as a Bezier curve made up of segments.
 Each segment starts at a blue control point and ends at the next blue control point.
 Between those two blue points there is a red and a yellow control point.
 These define the form of the curve within the specific segment.
-You can control the shape of the outline by simply clicking and dragging the control points.
+You can control the shape of the outline by clicking and dragging the control points.
 To ensure the the curve is continuous between two segments, click a control point to select it and check "continuous" in the lower right corner.